sarenji/pokebattle-sim/README.md

 contribution does not come with a test that fails before your contribution and passes after, your contribution will be rejected.

+Other contributions (e.g. to the client) are much less strict!

 ## Issues

 Report issues in GitHub's [issue